 Avino is a silver producer and developer with a focus on Mexico.
 Production of silver, gold and copper derives from our wholly owned Avino Mine near Durango, Mexico.
 Our goal is for long term sustainable and profitable mining operations rewarding to shareholders and the community alike through our growth at the historic Avino Property and the strategic acquisition of the adjacent La Preciosa Property, completed in 2022.
-Avino currently controls mineral resources, as per NI 43-101, with a total mineral content of 371 million silver equivalent ounces, within our district-scale land package.
+Avino currently controls mineral resources, as per NI 43-101, of 277 million ounces of silver equivalent in the measured and indicated category, and 94 million silver equivalent ounces in the inferred category, totaling 371 million ounces of silver equivalent, within our district-scale land package.
 We are committed to managing all business activities in a safe, environmentally responsible, and cost-effective manner, while contributing to the well-being of the communities in which we operate.

 Avino is a publicly traded company with common shares listed on the Toronto Stock Exchange and the NYSE American Exchange, under the symbol "ASM".
-We are headquartered in Vancouver, British Columbia, and at the end of 2023, we had approximately 450 employees and contractors.
-For a detailed description of our business activities, please refer to our 2023 Annual Information Form
+We are headquartered in Vancouver, British Columbia, and at the end of 2024, we had approximately 450 employees and contractors.
+For a detailed description of our business activities, please refer to our 2024 Annual Information Form